Linux CLI Essentials for Debian Users – Part 3: System Information

 This command displays processes associated with the specified user.

-These options and modifiers provide flexibility in how you use the top command to monitor and analyze system resource usage and processes.
+These options and modifiers provide flexibility in how you use the top

 21. free - Displays the system memory usage:

-The free command in Linux is used to display information about the system’s memory usage, including both physical RAM and swap space.
+command in Linux is used to display information about the system’s memory usage, including both physical RAM and swap space.
 It provides details about the total available memory, used memory, free memory, and memory used for various purposes such as buffers and cache.

-1. Command Name: free
+- Command Name:

-• This is the command, used to retrieve and display memory usage information.
+- This is the command, used to retrieve and display memory usage information.

 Syntax:

-The free command does not require any options, modifiers, or arguments.
+command does not require any options, modifiers, or arguments.
 You can simply run it as follows:

 free